 Is immersion necessary for fluency, or can I learn from home?

-While immersion abroad accelerates fluency, you can simulate it at home through media, conversation groups, cooking videos, or cultural events.
-What matters most is embedding Spanish in real context.
+While immersion abroad accelerates fluency significantly, you can achieve impressive results at home through media consumption, conversation groups, cultural activities, and strategic use of Spanish in daily tasks.
+What matters most is embedding Spanish in meaningful, real-world contexts.

 How do I overcome embarrassment when speaking imperfectly?